Rizki Amelia Pradipta: Change discipline and breakthrough

 After facing the agony of being relegated from the national team, Pradipta went back to her club Jaya Raya and tried to continue her career as an independent player.
 She then changed to play in doubles disciplines, and in 2011, started her partnership with Pia Zebadiah Bernadet who was just recently resigned from national team.
 As a new pair, they won their first tournament in 2012 Vietnam International beating Malaysian pair Amelia Alicia Anscelly and Soong Fie Cho 21–10, 21–15.

 They won their second title after beating Korean pair Lee Se-rang and Yoo Hyun-young 21–17, 19v21, 21–13 in the final of 2012 Indonesia International, and finally they won their first Grand Prix title in 2012 Vietnam Open beating Ng Hui Ern and Ng Hui Lin from Malaysia 21–17, 21–19 in the final.
 In October 2012, they beat Suci Rizki Andini and Della Destiara Haris 21–15, 21–12 as both pairs brilliantly making all Indonesian final in Chinese Taipei Open.
 And for Pradipta and Zebadiah, it was their fourth title overall and second Grand Prix title.

 In the beginning of 2013, after their good results in 2012, PBSI recognized their achievement, and called them back to the national team, this time as a double specialist.
-But then respectively, both players rejected the offer and continuing their career as an independent player.
+But then, respectively, both players rejected the offer and continuing their career as an independent player.

 In early May, they won their first title of the year after winning 2013 Malaysia Grand Prix Gold beating the evergreen Vita Marissa and her new starlet partner Aprilsasi Putri Lejarsar Variella 21–17, 16–21, 21–17 in the final.
-Following their good results, their world ranking was also growing rapidly and just after one and half years, the pair finally reached TOP 10 world ranking on 30 May 2013.
+Following their good results, their world ranking was also growing rapidly and just after one and a half years, the pair finally reached top 10 in the world ranking on 30 May 2013.